yzeng1121/virtual_soundboard/README.md

 Performance Controller, which I just downloaded the image off of the Sweetwater website.

-USER INSTRUCTIONS: Manuever your desk top to find the path to this specific index html file then copy and paste the path on any browser.
+USER INSTRUCTIONS: Search your computer to find the path to this specific index html file then copy and paste the path on any browser.